 Considerations when Dosing with Edibles

 The key to cannabis edibles and other medicines is bio-availability, meaning how much of the desired chemical can be effectively absorbed into the bloodstream before being lost or otherwise degraded over hours to the point of no use.
-Larger bodies, again either by weight or height, have larger vascular structures that can lead to the THC molecules being lost as they travel through blood toward the brain – Commonly due to being trapped inside fat deposits in the body.
+In addition, larger bodies, again either by weight or height, have larger vascular structures that can lead to the THC molecules being lost as they travel through blood toward the brain – Commonly due to being trapped inside fat deposits in the body.

 Hormone Distribution and/or Biological Sex